-Claim: Aircraft carrier attempts to bully a lighthouse into moving out of its way.
+Claim: An aircraft carrier unknowingly attempted to bully a lighthouse into moving out of its way.

 Americans: "Please divert your course